Louise Arbour: Career

-She has three adult children: Emilie, Patrick and Catherine.
-Her daughter Emilie Taman was an NDP candidate in the 2015 Canadian election in the electoral district of Ottawa—Vanier.
-Emilie also was a candidate for the NDP in the 2017 by-election and 2019 general election.
-She also has three grandchildren.

-Arbour is a member of the Global Commission on Drug Policy and of the International Commission Against the Death Penalty.

 Legal career

-Canada
+In Canada

-From 1972–73, Arbour was research officer for the Law Reform Commission of Canada.
+From 1972–73, Arbour served as a research officer for the Law Reform Commission of Canada.
 She then taught at Osgoode Hall Law School, York University, first as a Lecturer (1974), then as Assistant Professor (1975), Associate Professor (1977–1987), and finally as Associate Professor and Associate Dean (1987).
 She was vice-president of the Canadian Civil Liberties Association until her appointment to the Supreme Court of Ontario (High Court of Justice) in 1987 and to the Court of Appeal for Ontario in 1990.
 In 1995, Arbour was appointed as President of a Commission of Inquiry, under the Inquiries Act, for the purpose of investigating and reporting on events at the Prison for Women in Kingston, Ontario, following allegations by prisoners of abuse.
 The inquiry resulted in the publication of the Arbour Report.

 The Hague

 In 1996, at Richard Goldstone's recommendation, Arbour was appointed as his replacement as Chief Prosecutor of the International Criminal Tribunal for Rwanda in Arusha, and of the International Criminal Tribunal for the former Yugoslavia (ICTY) in The Hague.
-She indicted then-Serbian President Slobodan Milošević for war crimes, the first time a serving head of State was called to account before an international court.
+She helped convict Jean-Paul Akayesu of genocide, the first such conviction since 1948 Genocide Convention.
+She also indicted then-Serbian President Slobodan Milošević for war crimes, the first time a serving head of State was called to account before an international court.
 Arbour declined to investigate any potential NATO war crimes, stating that "I accept the assurances given by NATO leaders that they intend to conduct their operations in the Federal Republic of Yugoslavia in full compliance with international humanitarian law".

 Supreme Court of Canada

 In 1999, Prime Minister Jean Chrétien appointed Arbour to the Supreme Court of Canada on May 26, just one day before the publication of the indictment of Milosevic by the International Criminal Tribunal for the former Yugoslavia (ICTY).
 In 2004, Arbour retired from the Supreme Court of Canada, having served for just under five years.

-Career after law
+During her time on the Court, she wrote 68 reasons.

-United Nations High Commissioner of Human Rights
+United Nations and later career

 After leaving the Supreme Court of Canada, Arbour became the United Nations High Commissioner of Human Rights.
 She criticized a number of countries for their human rights records.
-In 2008, she stepped down after serving one four year term.
+In 2008, she stepped down after serving one four-year term.
+In 2014, after leaving the International Crisis Group as president and CEO since 2009, Arbour began working for Borden Ladner Gervais as a senior counsel.
+Arbour was also a member of the Global Commission on Drug Policy, the International Commission Against the Death Penalty, and the Whitney R. Harris World Law Institute's International Council.